 Term Definition Sentence Stems Simile When two or more things are compares using 'as' or 'like'.
-The writer uses the simile to emphasise the connections between Metaphor When something is described as if it is something else.
+The writer uses the simile to paint a vivid image of Metaphor When something is described as if it is something else.
 The writer uses the metaphor to convey the impression of Personification Giving non-human things human characteristics.
-The writer uses the metaphor to emphasise the connections between Imagery Visually descriptive writing/ painting a picture with words.
+The writer uses the metaphor to convey the impression of Imagery Visually descriptive writing/ painting a picture with words.
 The writer uses imagery to paint a vivid image of Alliteration The repetition of the same letter at the beginning of two or more words.
 The writer uses alliteration to emphasise Plosives Hard, power sounds such as 'p', 'b', and 'd' The writer uses plosives to emphasise Sibilance A repeated soft 's' sound.
-The writer uses sibilance to accentuate the softness The writer uses sibilance to establish a sinister atmosphere Onomatopoeia Words that sound like the thing they are describing.
-The writer uses onomatopoeia to emphasise the sound of Juxtaposition/Co ntrast When opposite ideas or images are placed together.
-The writer uses juxtaposition to draw attention to Pathetic fallacy Giving human emotions to non-human things.
-The writer uses pathetic fallacy to convey the impression of
+The writer uses sibilance to accentuate the softness The writer uses sibilance to establish a sinister atmosphere Onomatopoeia Words that sound like the thing they are The writer uses onomatopoeia to describing. emphasise Juxtaposition/Co When opposite ideas or images are placed The writer uses juxtaposition to ntrast together. draw attention to Pathetic fallacy Giving human emotions to non-human The writer uses pathetic fallacy to things. convey the impression of